EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 4. *POINTING OPTIONS WITH GRID COVERAGE example*

       In the below snippet, the satellite is equipped with two instruments.
 The second instrument with the pointing-options specifications is chosen for coverage calculations.
-The ``mid_access_only`` flag is set to ``True`` to have only the access-times at the middle of access-intervals.
+The ``mid_access_only`` input argument allows you to specify whether you want to keep only the access times that occur in the middle of a continuous access interval.
       The output csv file shows the grid-points accessed (if any) for each of the pointing-options at every time-step.

       .. code-block:: python